Brightening of dark trions in monolayer WS$_2$ via localization of surface plasmons: Results and Discussions

 in the basis states $\lvert B \rangle$ and $\lvert D \rangle$ representing the bright and dark trion states with respective energies $E_b$ and $E_d$ with $\mu$ being the coupling parameter.
-The energies $E_\pm$ of the higher and lower peak positions [Fig. 2(c)] are given by
+The energies $E_\pm$ of the higher and lower peak positions (Fig. 2(c)) are given by

-with the corresponding state vectors given by $\ket{E_+}$ and $\ket{E_-}$ respectively.
-The dominant (minority) component of the semi-dark trion state $\ket{E_-}$ is the dark (bright) trion state.
-The reverse is true for the bright trion state $\ket{E_+}$.
-Due to the presence of LSPs in the plasmonic Au substrate, the PL emission intensity gets enhanced for both the trion states.
+with the corresponding state vectors given by $\lvert{E_+}\rangle$ and $\lvert{E_-}\rangle$ representing the semi-dark and bright trion mixed states, respectively.
 The energy gap between the two peaks is given by

-where $E_b - E_d \approx 2\Delta_{SO}$ and $\Delta_{SO}$ is the spin-orbit splitting of the conduction band.
-Single-particle estimates, extracted from magneto optical spectroscopy and transport measurements, yield $\Delta_{SO} = 12 \pm 1$ meV for WS$_2$ and $\Delta_{SO} = 12 \pm 0.5$ meV for WSe$_2$ \cite{ren2023measurement,kapuscinski2021rydberg}.
-These values are notably smaller than those from band-structure calculations (e.g., $\Delta_{SO} = 32$ meV for WS$_2$ \cite{danovich2017dark}), but are in agreement with the estimates inferred from the peak energy differences of brightened dark and semi-dark trions in the PL spectra of the previously reported experiments \cite{doi:10.1021/acs.nanolett.0c05021,PhysRevB.111.155409,chand2023interaction}.
-The coupling parameter $\mu$ has been calculated as $\mu = 18$ meV for WS$_2$ MLs \cite{danovich2017dark}.
-Using $\Delta_{SO} = 12$ meV and $\mu = 18$ meV in Eq.
-(3), one obtains $\Delta_D = 43.3$ meV, in close agreement with the experimentally observed value of $\Delta_D = 45$ meV.
-Taking $\Delta_{SO} = 13$ meV (within the experimental uncertainty) gives $\Delta_D \approx 44.4$ meV.
-The quantitative analysis firmly links the observed PL spectral doublet [Fig. 2(c)] to coupled dark and bright trion states, with the extracted peak energy splitting in good agreement with the theoretical estimate based on intervalley e-e scattering.
+where $E_b - E_d \approx 2\Delta_{SO}$ \cite{danovich2017dark}.
+With the CB spin-orbit splitting energy $\Delta_{SO}$=12 meV and the coupling parameter $\mu$=18 meV (from \cite{danovich2017dark}), one obtains $\Delta_{D}$=43.3 meV, in close agreement with the experimentally observed value of $\Delta_{D}$=45 meV.
+Taking $\Delta_{SO}$=13 meV (within the experimental certainty) gives $\Delta_{D}$=44.4 meV.
+The quantitative analysis firmly links the origin of the observed PL spectral doublet (Fig. 2(c)) to intervalley e-e scattering, with the extracted peak energy splitting in good agreement with the theoretical estimate.
 A similar agreement between theoretical and experimental estimates of $\Delta_D$ has been demonstrated in the case of ML WSe$_2$ \cite{tu2019experimental}.
+At this point, we emphasize that while intervalley e-e scatterings govern the formation of the mixed trion states, ($\lvert{E_-}\rangle$) and ($\lvert{E_+}\rangle$), the PL emission intensity depends on the coupling between the electric dipole moment of the emitter and the plasmonic near-field, the electromagnetic environment (Purcell effect) as well as the temperature.